Petty officer second class: United States

-Petty officer second class is the fifth enlisted rank in the U.S. Navy and the U.S. Coast Guard, just above petty officer third class and below petty officer first class, and is a non-commissioned officer.
+Petty officer second class is the fifth enlisted rank in the U.S. Navy (E-5) and the U.S. Coast Guard, just above petty officer third class and below petty officer first class, and is a non-commissioned officer.
 It is equivalent to the rank of sergeant in the Army and Marine Corps, and staff sergeant in the Air Force.
 It is the most commonly held rank in the United States Navy, with around 25% of active-duty Navy enlisted personnel and 20% of all active duty Navy personnel (including commissioned officers) holding that rank.